neuralBot/neuralProj/README.md

 # neuralProj
-Created by The neural Team KMUTT TESTTTTT sontean
+Created by The neural Team KMUTT version 0.0.1